Linuxadmn4718/Waybar-currency/README.md

 Restart waybar wait a couple of minutes..

-I just did this as a python exercise.
+I just did this as a python exercise, take from it what you will.